At first glance the NES appears to be just another 6502 computer, with a sophisticated case and a controller.

-Noise is basically a set of random wave-forms that sound like white static.
+Noise is basically a set of random waveforms that sound like white static.
 One channel is allocated for it.

-The Japanese model of the NES, the Famicom, provided exclusive cartridge pins available for sound expansion, games like Castlevania 3 included the Konami VRC6 chip, which allowed two extra pulse waves and a sawtooth wave.
+The Japanese model of the NES, the Famicom, provided exclusive cartridge pins available for sound expansion.
+Games like Castlevania 3 included the Konami VRC6 chip, which allowed two extra pulse waves and a sawtooth wave.

 Some games used tremolo effects to simulate more channels.

 The 16-bit address space limits the system to 64 KB of addressable memory.
-The system I/O is memory mapped, that only leaves around 8 KB of available storage for the program.
+The system I/O is memory mapped – that only leaves around 8 KB of available storage for the program.
 If a game required extra space, extra chips (mappers) would be included in the cartridge, with an attendant increase in production costs.

 Some cartridges included an additional battery-backed WRAM to store saves.

-This chip runs 10NES, an internal program that checks for the existence of another Lockout chip in the game cartridge, if that check fails then the console is sent into an infinite reset.
+This chip runs 10NES, an internal program that checks for the existence of another lockout chip in the game cartridge.
+If that check fails then the console is sent into an infinite reset.

 The CIC exists as a result of the fear caused by the video game crash of 1983.
 Nintendo’s then president Hiroshi Yamauchi decided that in order to enforce good quality games they would be in charge of approving every single one of them.

 This article is part of the Architecture of Consoles series.
-If you found it interesting please consider donating, your contribution will be used to get more tools and resources that will help to improve the quality of current articles and upcoming ones.
+If you found it interesting then please consider donating.
+Your contribution will be used to fund the purchase of tools and resources that will help me to improve the quality of existing articles and upcoming ones.

 A list of desirable tools and latest acquisitions for this article are tracked in here: